Obrepal/Allegro-Spring-TECH/README.md

 * [Setup](#setup)

 ## General info
-Third stage of recruting process to Allegro for internship program "Summer e-Xperience 2022" Program counts number of stars of given  Github user.
+Third stage of recruting process to Allegro for internship program "Summer e-Xperience 2022".\
+Program counts number of stars, returns repositories and usage of used language  by  given  Github user.

 ## Technologies
 Project is created with: